Doogie Howser, M.D.: Syndication

 In the United States, reruns of Doogie Howser, M.D. ran in syndication between September 1994 and September 1996.
 Repeats of the show aired on cable on the Odyssey Network (now Hallmark Channel) from 1999 to 2001.
 The Hub began airing reruns of the show on October 11, 2010 lasting until May 26, 2013.
+Antenna TV aired reruns from January 5, 2015 to January 1, 2018.

 Home media

 Anchor Bay Entertainment released all four seasons of Doogie Howser, M.D. on DVD in Region 1 (United States and Canada) between 2005 and 2006.
 A Complete Collection release was announced on August 28, 2008, but was eventually canceled.
-All 4 seasons are available to stream on Hulu and will be made available on Disney+ beginning March 15, 2023.
+All 4 seasons had been available to stream on Hulu, but expired on that service on June 27, 2023.
+The series was made available internationally on Star on Disney+ beginning March 15, 2023.

 Reception

 Critical reception

 According to Metacritic, Marvin Kitman of Newsday gave season 1 of Doogie Howser, M.D. a 40/100 score and commented: "What a wasted childhood my kids have had, I got to thinking while watching this otherwise normal Doogie Howser.
 It makes you look at your kids differently.
 What lazy bums they must be, still in high school at 16."
 Scott Weinberg of DVD Talk recommended season two: "It's not high art, but it's a heckuva lot better than what generally passes for your average weeknight sitcom."
 Christopher Smith of the Bangor Daily News gave season three a "C" grade and commented: "No classic, this series. [...T]he show has become gratingly cute, particularly in the episodes “Doogiesomething,” “Double Doogie with Cheese,” and “Lonesome Doog.”
 Doog, I'm Dooged out."